Skip to main content

 Clear hiring targets are set for the short-, medium- and long-term and there is transparency in mechanisms to reach these targets

-Strong merit-based processes in place that guarantee women with diverse social identities can successfully perform in selection processes and can be hired
+Strong merit-based processes in place that guarantee women can successfully perform in selection processes and can be hired

-Workplace environment shows a welcoming attitude toward newly hired women with diverse social identities and support their success
+Workplace environment shows a welcoming attitude toward newly hired women and support their success

-Retention rate of women with diverse social identities after one to two years shows that the women feel well-equipped for the positions and can be successful
+Retention rate of women after one to two years shows that the women feel well-equipped for the positions and can be successful

 Resources and Tools